-embOS is the general term for four different embOS editions:
+embOS is the general name for different embOS product editions:

 - embOS-Classic

+- embOS-Classic-Safe

+- embOS-Classic-MPU

+- embOS-Classic-MPU-Safe

 - embOS-Ultra

+- embOS-Ultra-Safe

-- embOS-MPU
+- embOS-Ultra-MPU

-- embOS-Safe
+- embOS-Ultra-MPU-Safe

 1.2.1 embOS-Classic

 embOS-Classic is a preemptive RTOS designed to be the foundation for developing embedded applications.
 Now in its 4th decade of continuous use and enhancement, its reliability and performance underpin the firmware in every J-Link and J-Trace.